 - The beginner will surely get stronger from it, but would maybe have been able to progress faster with another program.

-- For the advanced lifter, the Russian Squat Routine is a taxing and difficult program.
+- For the advanced lifter, the russian squat program is a taxing and difficult program.
 You might still benefit from it, however, if you’re careful about weight selection.
 Enter a 1RM into the formula that in six weeks will put you just reasonably ahead of your current strength levels.

 Be reasonable when you enter your current 1RM.
 Look through the weeks; the workouts should be challenging, but plausible.
 If the weights make you slightly nervous and at the same time excited for the challenge, you’ve probably hit the spot.